melloware/csp-webpack-plugin/README.md

 - Configure NONCE for pre-loaded scripts
 - Typescript definition
 - Default to SHA384 instead of SHA256
-- GitHub Actions Build
-- Dependabot to keep dependencies up to date
+- GitHub Actions Build and Dependabot to keep dependencies up to date

 ## Description